wassim21/PhoneValidator/README.md

 ### Attributes/Options:

 Those attributes are optionnal inputs:

        searchField: search based on search field.
 Possible search Field are: dialCode - countryCode - name - all.
 Per default it's setted to all.

        defaultCountryCode: display the default country by setting the defaultCountryCode with a choosen country code.
 The list of countries is provided in the english json file.

        preferredCountryCodes: the list of preferred Country Codes. exemple: preferredCountryCodes="['tn', 'nl']", etc..
        placeholder: the placeholder of the input

        outputFormat: format of phone number after validation.
 Possible output format are input (written by the user) -  e164 - international - national - rfc3966.
 For more details visit https://github.com/grantila/awesome-phonenumber

        widthInput: the width of the input.

-       height: height of dropdown and input
+       height: height of dropdown and input.

        language: the language of countries in dropdown.When the languge is provided the system display the values of the selected langugage.
 This languge must be provided under assets/countries with lang.json like en.json or fr.json, etc... .When no language is provided the system display the countries with the browser language which must must be provided in supportedLanguages.
 Exemple: [language]="'en'".

        supportedLanguages: is optionnal, but when the language is not provided it becomes mandatory. exmple: supportedLanguages=['en']

 Those attributes are optionnal outputs:

        state: provide a short description of the phone number written by the user for instance: valid or invalid, fixe or mobile, etc...

        inputError: a custom message to describe the user input.
 Exemple: "phone number must contain + before dial code"

 ## Troubleshooting:

 If you are getting error "Can't resolve 'awesome-phonenumber'" while building with aot, try to install awesome-phonenumber.
 Run npm install npm i awesome-phonenumber.

 For the other issues you can report them in https://github.com/wassim21/PhoneValidator/issues